 TV in Denmark is probably no better or worse than anywhere else in the world when it comes to programming.
 There is rarely anything worth watching on the normal standard channels!

 First Denmark supports PAL encoding and not NTSC coding, so it is usually not worth bringing your own television to use in Denmark unless it is PAL.

 Second, all media in Denmark has moved over to Digital format and does not support analogue.
 That said you can use some analogue devices if it uses MPEG by hooking them up to various boxes, antennae or other devices, yet it is really not worth the hassle and expense, since the reception is anything more than fair to good.

 Third, all people in Denmark need to have a media license called a licens.
 These are issued through the state television network DR (Danmark Radio).
 The going rate for a licens in 2020 is 1353kr per year, ($200/£160) which includes use on televisions, computers, phones, tablets, radios and other media devices.

 If you think you can avoid a licens, ask yourself these questions?

 Do you use a computer and have online access?

 Does your phone have internet access, or is it capable of video?

-So there really is no way to get around the cost of getting a TV license unless you do not own a TV, radio or computer.
+So there really is no way to get around the cost of getting a TV license unless you do not own a TV, radio, computer or phone with internet access.

 You will be responsible to contact DR and tell them you need a TV license, if they do not contact you when you arrive.
 This needs to be done within 14 days of starting to view any type of broadcasts.